shotwn/ozges-youtube-studio-translator/README.md

    ```javascript
    const GOOGLE_API_KEY = '<your-api-key>'; // Example: const GOOGLE_API_KEY = 'AIzaSyD-9VgTcZdYqZjrZsLuvL4Z9gqz5dKvHzE'
    ```
+8. Save the script.
+You can do this by clicking on the "File" tab and selecting "Save".
-8. Done!
+9. Done!
 You can now use the script.
 You can check if it is working by going to [Youtube Studio](https://studio.youtube.com/) and clicking on any video.
 You should see translation boxes under the video title and description.

 ## Need it as a Chrome Extension?
 If you want to use this script as a Chrome extension, please leave a request in the [issues](https://github.com/shotwn/Ozges-Youtube-Studio-Translator/issues) section.